BitcoinQnA/Bitcoiner.Guide/blixt.md

 ### Contacts & Services

-Here you can and manage your contacts using their Lightning Address or node ID.
+Here you can and manage your contacts using their Lightning Address, LNURL-pay and LNURL-withdraw codes.
 Having a list of contacts that you frequently pay can be useful so that you don't need to re-enter their Lightning Address or request an invoice each time you want to pay them.
 To access the contact list, tap the hamburger icon, then tap Contacts & Services.

 <p align="center">
   <img src="/assets/img/blixt15.png" class="responsive" style="max-width: 100%; height: auto;" />